Auto-apply to these occupational therapy jobs

 Compassus logo

-Company: Ascension at Home Together with Compassus TEMPLE / BELL COUNTY!
-At Ascension at Home, Together with Compassus, we know that caring for our teammates is the first step in caring for our patients.
+Company: Ascension at Home Together with Compassus At Ascension at Home, Together with Compassus, we know that caring for our teammates is the first step in caring for our patients.
 We are committed to providing Care for Who You Are and What You Need to balance work and life including flexible scheduling, a supportive family-focused culture and first-class compensation and benefits.
-How you'll make an impact as a Home Health Certified Occupational Therapist Assistant Work one-on-one with patients when and where they need the most help - in their home!
-Empower patients to live safely and productively in their home and complete the tasks they want to do and need to do every day.
-Help patients and families adapt their environment, modify tasks, and use equipment to improve participation in daily activities and improve quality of life Minimum Qualifications: Graduate of an accredited school of occupational therapy assistant with an Associate Degree in Occupational Therapy Current State Certification as an Occupational Therapist Assistant Valid Driver's License Current CPR, negative TB screen and Hepatitis consent/declination One year experience as an Occupational Therapist Assistant in an acute care setting Knowledge and Skills: Therapy skills as set forth in the Therapy Practice Act and other regulatory agencies Good interpersonal skills Care for Who I Am is Caring for Who We Are.
+Your position perks as a Home Health Occupational Therapist Competitive pay Flexibility Health, dental, vision for part & full-time positions Wellness reimbursements for physicals and gym memberships Pre-tax FSA and HSA plans (HSA w/company contributions) Generous Paid Time Off plan that increases with tenure 401(k) with company matching contributions Free Continuing Education Units Tuition reimbursement Company paid life and long-term disability insurance Company paid parental leave with tenure for birth, adoption, and foster parents Voluntary long-term care, critical illness, and accident insurance Employee Assistance program Local and national award programs Referral bonus program Mileage reimbursement Corporate discount program w/access to >300,000 businesses Company assistance program supporting teammates in times of need How you'll make an impact as a Home Health Occupational Therapist Work one-on-one with patients when and where they need the most help - in their home!
+Empower patients to live safely and productively in their home and complete the tasks they want to do and need to do every day Help patients and families adapt their environment, modify tasks, and use equipment to improve participation in daily activities and improve quality of life Minimum Qualifications: Bachelor of Science in Occupational Therapy Current State License as an Occupational Therapist Valid Driver's License Current CPR, negative TB screen and Hepatitis consent/declination Two years' experience as an Occupational Therapist in an acute care or rehabilitation setting Knowledge and Skills: Therapy skills as defined as generally accepted standards of practice Good interpersonal skills Knowledge of durable medical equipment Care for Who I Am is Caring for Who We Are.
 Together We Are: Welcoming everyone.
 Empowering belonging.
 Allying for inclusivity.
 Removing barriers.
 Engaging community.
 WE ARE fostering an inclusive environment where every teammate matters and can be their best selves.
 WE ARE becoming a reflection of our patients, families, and partners.
-WE ARE transforming care at home for every community serve. #LI-EV1 Build a Rewarding Career with Compassus At Compassus, we care for our team members as much as we care for our patients and their families.
+WE ARE transforming care at home for every community serve.
+Build a Rewarding Career with Compassus At Compassus, we care for our team members as much as we care for our patients and their families.
 Through our Care for Who I Am culture, we show compassion, respect, and appreciation for every individual.
 Embark on a career that cares for you while you care for others.
 Your Career Journey Matters We're dedicated to helping you grow and succeed.
 Whether you're pursuing leadership roles, specialized training, or exploring new career paths, we provide the tools and support you need to thrive.
 The Compassus Advantage Meaningful Work: Make an impact every day by honoring the quality of life of our patients, supporting them and their families with compassion, and creating moments that truly matter.
 Career Development: Access leadership pathways, mentorship, and personalized professional development.
 Innovation Meets Compassion: Collaborate with a supportive team using the latest tools and technologies to deliver exceptional care.
 Enhanced Benefits: Enjoy competitive pay, flexible time off, tuition reimbursement, and wellness programs designed for your well-being.
 Recognition and Support: Be celebrated for your contributions through recognition programs that honor your dedication.
 A Culture of Belonging: Thrive in a culture where you can be your authentic self, valued for your unique contributions and supported in a community that embraces diversity and inclusion.
 Ready to Join?
 At Compassus, your career is more than a job-it's an opportunity to make a lasting impact.
 Take the next step and join a team that empowers you to grow, innovate, and thrive.

 Posted 30+ days ago